KamalAbdali/PolymathKeyboardMac/Readme.txt

 2) directly install the layout on the OS,
 3) produce for quick manual installation a "keylayout bundle" that packages the layout and an icon to go with it, and
-4) preapare a ".dmg" (MacOS disk image) file for distributing the layout.
+4) prepare a ".dmg" (MacOS disk image) file for distributing the layout.

 - Asymptote source file polymathicon.asy.